Energy saving tips: Checklist to save £100s

 If you're boiling water for pasta or veg, for example, keep the lid on the pan, as it'll keep the heat in and cook faster, using less energy.

-Don't waste energy by boiling water in a giant pan of water.
+Don't waste energy by boiling water in a giant pan.
 It only needs to cover the food, not drown it.

 Use the right size hob ring for your pan

 By putting a smaller pan on a larger hob ring, you're wasting energy as the heat will just escape around the edges of the pan.
 Try to match the pan size to the hob ring every time you cook.